saurabhbhatia/fedible/_posts/2017-11-26-integrate-activestorage-with-digitalocean-spaces.markdown

 DigitalOcean recently introduced [Spaces](https://www.digitalocean.com/products/object-storage/).
 Their private object storage is one to look out for.
 Mainly due to pricing - 5$ a month for 250 GB storage and 1TB transfer a month!

 The best thing about the service is, it's API is fully compatible with S3.
 So, both can be used interchangeably.
-A special shout out to [GoRails](https://gorails.com/episodes/digital-ocean-spaces-with-rails?autoplay=1), from where I got this idea.
+A special shout out to [Chris Oliver](https://twitter.com/excid3) from [GoRails](https://gorails.com/episodes/digital-ocean-spaces-with-rails?autoplay=1), from where I got this idea.

 **Moving the the app to Edge Rails:**